Fireblocks Integration

 Fireblocks orchestrates the transaction (including policy checks, routing, signing), while Sumsub manages the Travel Rule data exchange between VASPs.

-Sumsub supports outbound transactions flow with Fireblocks integration.
-Processing each transaction includes the following steps:
+Processing each outbound transaction includes the following steps:

 1. User initiates a crypto transfer in Fireblocks.